Murdalay/bem-core/common.docs/reference/reference.en.md

 ```

-During processing, `!this.elem` sub-predicate are automatically added for the templates with no element related predicates.
-This helps to avoid triggering block templates on elements of the same block.
+During processing, `!this.elem` sub-predicate is automatically added to the templates without any element-related predicates.
+It helps us to avoid a block's template triggering of the elements of the same block.

-As a consequence, if we would use the construction `match` instead of `elemMatch` in example above, it will not work.
-Because of `!this.elem` sub-predicate, which was added durring the template processing.
+As a consequence, the example above will not work if we will use the construction `match` instead of `elemMatch`.
+Because of adding of a `!this.elem` sub-predicate durring a template processing.

 <a name="moda2"></a>